Occupational Exposure

 Next Steps: Filing Your Claim

 If you or a family member worked at a power plant and has been diagnosed with mesothelioma, you may be entitled to substantial compensation.
-The extensive asbestos use in power generation facilities means most workers qualify for claims against multiple trusts and potentially solvent defendants.
+The extensive use of the fiber in power generation facilities means most workers qualify for claims against multiple trusts and potentially solvent defendants.

 Our experienced mesothelioma attorneys can evaluate your power plant work history, identify all applicable compensation sources, and handle the entire claims process.
 We've helped hundreds of industrial workers recover the compensation they deserve.